behnamnikbakht/CPSC-67101/README.md

 Due to some differences between these two models, 14696 entries are analyzed and among them, only 5425 items are classified correctly which makes about 37%, and the overall time was about 16min.
 [The source code is available here](cmp_text2emotion.py)

-Because of the fact that tweets are different from ordinary text, I run [this](cmp2_text2emotion.py) comparison against another dataset [10] specific to tweets with 40,000 entries.
+Because tweets are different from ordinary text, I run [a comparison](cmp2_text2emotion.py) against another dataset [10] specific to tweets with 40,000 entries.
 Also despite the previous examination, I ignored direct translation of classes.
 For example, one category like “worry” in the dataset might be related to multiple categories like “fear, sadness, anger” in the model.
 By the way, here is a part of the result of this comparison: